Summer 2021 is Back On — Are Your Parenting Time Plans Ready?

 Summer vacation is short, but just a few simple steps can make it sweet for all of you!

 Have questions about modifying your child custody arrangements due to Covid concerns?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.
 Call 888-888-0919, or please click the button below.